New York's 25th State Senate district

 New York's 25th State Senate district is one of 63 districts in the New York State Senate.
 It has been represented by Democrat Jabari Brisport since 2021, succeeding fellow Democrat Velmanette Montgomery.
 District 25 is currently the most Democratic-leaning district in the Senate.

 Geography

+2020s

+District 25 covers central and eastern Brooklyn.
+It includes most or all of Bedford-Stuyvesant, Clinton Hill, Fort Greene and Ocean Hill and portions of Crown Heights, Prospect Heights, Downtown Brooklyn, Bushwick and Brownsville.

+The district overlaps with New York's 7th, 8th, 9th, and 10th congressional districts, the 44th, 52nd, 54th, 55th, 56th and 57th districts of the New York State Assembly, and the 33rd, 35th, 36th, 37th, 39th, 41st and 42nd districts of the New York City Council.

+2010s

 District 25 covers a stretch of eastern and north-central Brooklyn, including the neighborhoods of Fort Greene, Boerum Hill, Red Hook, Bedford-Stuyvesant, Sunset Park, Gowanus, and Park Slope.

 The district overlaps with New York's 7th, 8th, 9th, and 10th congressional districts, and with the 43rd, 50th, 51st, 52nd, 54th, 55th, 56th, and 57th districts of the New York State Assembly.